 sync raster ≤ BWconfig + channel raster - BWSSB

+where BWconfig accounts for the bandwidth of the band, minimum bandwidth, and guardband, BWSSB is the bandwidth of the SSB.

-Minimum BW, channel raster and SCS for SSB operation definitions are out of scope of the SI.
-Therefore the sync raster for 7 – 24 GHz range cannot be determined at the SI stage.
+Once the minimum BW, channel raster and SCS for SSB operation are determined, the sync raster for 7 – 24 GHz range can be determined.

 5.7.6 Channel spacing

-For channel spacing for adjacent channel carriers, the formula is just to make sure that frequency separation between adjacent carriers are multiples of channel raster, therefore 0, ±(1/3) channel raster are considered on all possible cases.
+For the channel spacing between adjacent carriers, a formula is used to ensure nominal channel spacing between adjacent carriers is a multiple of channel raster.
+Therefore values of 0, ±(1/3) channel raster are considered on all possible cases.
+A similar spacing may be considered for the 7-24 GHz range.

 5.7.1 Aggregated system bandwidth